 “From asthma and allergies triggered by cockroaches, to salmonella and food contamination caused by rodents, there are a number of serious health risks associated with fall pests.
 Similarly, critters like mice and rats can chew through electrical wiring, among other destructive habits, possibly causing a house fire.
 These potential implications from a pest infestation should be taken seriously, and with consistent pest-proofing, homeowners can help protect themselves against these dangers.”

-Our IPM approach also applies to our rodent exclusion program, which helps to keep mice and rats from getting into your home in the first place.
 But no matter how awesome a pest control expert is, without your help rodents can still be a big problem.
 The National Pest Management Association (NPMA) have some fantastic tips to make sure rodents, as well as any other overwintering pests are kept at bay:

 - Screen attic vents and openings to chimneys.